-The county courts at Caernarfon, Mold and Preston do not have jurisdiction in relation to registered trade marks and Community trade marks.
+16.3 The County Court hearing centres at Caernarfon, Mold and Preston do not have jurisdiction in relation to registered trade marks and Community trade marks.

-Except for claims started in a patents county court, a claim form to which Section II of Part 63 applies must be marked in the top right hand corner ‘Intellectual Property’ below the title of the court in which it is issued.
+17.1 Except for claims started in the Intellectual Property Enterprise Court, a claim form to which Section II of Part 63 applies must be marked in the top right hand corner ‘Intellectual Property’ below the title of the court in which it is issued.

 (1) an application is made to the registrar under the 1994 Act and the registrar refers the application to the court; or

 (2) a reference is made to the Comptroller under section 246 of the 1988 Act and the Comptroller refers the whole proceedings or a particular question or issue to the court under section 251(1) of that Act.

 18.2 Where paragraph 18.1 applies, the applicant under the 1994 Act or the person making the reference under section 246 of the 1988 Act, as the case may be, must start a claim seeking the court's determination of the reference within 14 days of receiving notification of the decision to refer.

 18.3 If the person referred to in paragraph 18.2 does not start a claim within the period prescribed by that paragraph, that person will be deemed to have abandoned the reference.